 - Progenitor cell derived neurons can be used to test many compounds to see if various medications, FDA approved drugs, preclinical drugs, small molecules, compounds, etc., can activate the paternal gene.
 To look at each compound in mice would take many, many years.
 The use of cell derived neurons is far more efficient than conventional methods (i.e., primary neurons from the mouse brain) because so many more neurons ca n be generated using this approach – hundreds of millions compared to millions.
 Over 17,000 compounds from various libraries have been tested in Dr. Dindot’s lab and to date, he has preliminary “hits” in 35 of the 17,000 compounds tested.
 It is important to recognize that these are “small molecules” and NOT approved drugs.
 The goal is to target which small molecules we can move toward pre-clinical trials.
 These “hits” suggest that they may turn on UBE3A in neurons.
 These 35 drugs/small molecules/compounds now need further characterization and testing to see how many are real hits versus false positives, and which are worthy of further preclinical evaluation.

 - Symptom (phenotype) based approach: Therapy that targets an individual symptom of AS rather than the missing gene itself.

 - Targeting cognition, motor coordination, sleep in flies: FIRE-Fly drug screen

 - Flies can be assessed with hundreds of compounds over a short period of time compared to mice.
-This approach is not as rapid as the stem cell approach, but is more efficient to test behavior and phenotype.
+This approach is not as rapid as the cell line approach, but is more efficient to test behavior and phenotype.
 This approach does not target UBE3A, but rather the symptoms associated with loss of UBE3A.